tap52384/giglife-frontend/NOTES.md

 ### Editing Code

-By default, it looks like Vite is a single-page client-side application where all React code is run from `public/index.html`.
-The React JavaScript/TypeScript code is in the `public/src` folder.
+By default, it looks like Vite is a single-page client-side application where all React code is run from `index.html`.
+The React JavaScript/TypeScript code is in the `src` folder.
 The file `index.html` launches the main module from `src/main.tsx`.

 Based on the original `index.html` created by Vite, I would edit `src/App.tsx`.
 I saved the original